Religion in Cyprus: Armenian Church in Cyprus

 The presence of Armenians in Cyprus dates back to 578.
 Currently, Armenian-Cypriots maintain a notable presence of about 3,500 persons, mainly inhabiting the urban areas of Nicosia, Larnaca, and Limassol.
 Recently, some Armenian immigrants have settled Paphos.

 The Armenian Prelature of Cyprus has had a continuous presence on the island since its establishment in 973 by Catholicos Khatchig I.

+Armenians are one of the most constitutionally recognized religious groups of Cyprus, alongside Maronites and Latins.
+In the 2021 census of the government-controlled area, 2,025 inhabitants were recorded as belonging to the Armenian Church, including 1,684 Cypriot citizens.